sharontherese/latin-mass-funeral/content/Resources/marriage-preparation.md

 Louise Cowan, “**Marriage As a Creative Work**,” Newsletter of the Thomas More College of Liberal Arts 21 (November 2003), http://parousians-lsu.blogspot.com/2006/11/marriage-as-creative-work-by-louise.html.

-# Pamphlets from the International Catholic Truth Society
+# Books and Pamphlets from the International Catholic Truth Society

+**The Marriage Service and the Nuptial Mass**.
+Catholic Truth Society, 1961. https://books.google.com/books/about/The_Marriage_Service_and_the_Nuptial_Mas.html?id=j04wuQEACAAJ.

 A Catholic Woman Doctor. “**A Talk to Catholic Wives.**” International Catholic Truth Society, 1953. [https://lxoa.wordpress.com/2010/08/24/a-talk-to-catholic-wives/](https://lxoa.wordpress.com/2010/08/24/a-talk-to-catholic-wives/ "https://lxoa.wordpress.com/2010/08/24/a-talk-to-catholic-wives/").